untoldengine/UntoldEngine/docs/API/UsingSteeringSystem.md

 # Using the Steering System in Untold Engine

 The Steering System in the Untold Engine enables entities to move dynamically and intelligently within the scene.
-It provides both low-level steering behaviors (e.g., seek, flee, arrive) for granular control and high-level behaviors (e.g., steerTo, steerAway, followPath) that integrate seamlessly with the Physics System.
+It provides both low-level steering behaviors (`flee`, `arrive`, `pursuit`, `evade`) for granular control and high-level behaviors (`steerSeek`, `steerFlee`, `steerArrive`, `steerFollowPath`) that integrate with the Physics System.

 ## Why Use the Steering System?